churkenberg/churkenberg/README.md

 And for communication with me there is Gmail, which I read often and do not miss a single message.

+### Hobbies: 📚
+· Music
+· Books
+· DA and ML
+· Development
+· Painting and drawing

 <div>
 <a href="https://t.me/churkenberg" target="_blank"><img src="https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=white" target="_blank"></a>